On the role of geometric phase in the dynamics of elastic waveguides: Geometric phases in elastic waves

-Now consider a semi-infinite waveguide with the geometric properties $\mathbf{R}$ varying adiabatically along the positive $z$ direction.
+The general setup to study the geometric phase in the remainder of the paper considers a waveguide of length $Z$ with the geometric properties $\mathbf{R}$ varying adiabatically along the positive $z$ direction.
 Further, assume that the properties $\mathbf{R}(z)$ vary in a cycle between $z=0$ and $z=Z$, i.e., the properties at $z=0$ are identical to those at $z=Z$, written as $\mathbf{R}(0)=\mathbf{R}(Z)$.
-Adiabatic variation along $z$ implies that disturbances in the waveguide propagate according to the WKB approximation\cite{tromp1992berry,bretherton1968propagation}.
-In particular, if the waveguide is harmonically excited with angular frequency $\w$ by the displacement amplitude $\mathbf{U}(x,y;\mathbf{R}(0))$ at $z=0$, the steady state displacement field at $z$ is described by: (i) a displacement amplitude $\mathbf{U}(x,y;\mathbf{R}(z))$, (ii) an amplitude factor $a(z)$ computed by the conservation of an adiabatic invariant, (iii) the usual dynamical component of phase $\phi_d$ computed as
+If the waveguide is harmonically excited with angular frequency $\w$ by the guided mode eigenfunction $\mathbf{U}(x,y;\mathbf{R}(0))$ at $z=0$, the steady state displacement field at $z$ is described by: (i) a guided mode eigenfunction $\mathbf{U}(x,y;\mathbf{R}(z))$, (ii) an amplitude factor $a(z)$ computed by the conservation of an adiabatic invariant, (iii) the usual dynamical component of phase $\phi_d$ computed as

-and (iv) the geometric phase.
-The computation of the geometric phase is deferred to Sec.~\ref{sec:geometric-phase-holonomy} as it can benefit from concepts of topology and differential geometry.
+and (iv) the geometric phase~\cite{tromp1992berry,bretherton1968propagation}.
+The computation of the geometric phase is deferred to Sec.~\ref{sec:geometric-phase-holonomy} as it can benefit from concepts of topology and differential geometry that will be introduced in Sec.~\ref{sec:theory}.

 As discussed in Sec.~\ref{sec:discrete}, the geometric phase appears as an additional phase component at $z=Z$ beyond the dynamical phase, representing an \enquote{additional memory} of the wave.
 The appearance of the geometric phase in elastic waveguides as a correction to the dynamical phase and polarization angle are illustrated in the following sections.